BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Ketogenic Diets/Glucose-Homeostasis.md

 Genotype:Sex     1    4770     4770        4.39     0.043
 Residuals       35   38027     1086          NA        NA

-Female knockout mice had a 18.373% reduction in fasting glucose (p=XXX) but the male mice did not (-3.351%; p=XXX).
+Female knockout mice had a 18.373% reduction in fasting glucose (p=0.037 ) but the male mice did not (-3.351%; p=0.621).
 All groups were found to be normally distributed by a Shapiro-Wilk test (see above).
 Only males could be assumed to have equal variance via Levene's tests (males p=0.176; females p=0.034).

 ## Insulin Tolerance Test